By Dr J Floor Anthoni (2003)

 Note that other research has been done on the predation of 'tethered' urchins, see further on this page.
 The authors do not mention mass urchin mortality in the 1994-1997 period even though they studied this as well.
 But the most worrisome aspect of this research is the absence of a time study of the populations of the major players, snapper, crayfish, kelp and urchins.
 Had they done so, they would have seen that the 1993 kelp die-off event was the cause of all instability observed later, including urchin deaths.

 Our results also suggest how no-take marine reserves can change benchmarks for environmental and fisheries management.
+This statement is for the benefit of DoC.

 The recovery of kelp populations subsequent to protection indicates that fishing activities on New Zealand's northeastern coast have had ecological impacts far beyond the target species.
 These effects, though indirect, are just as striking as those caused by fishing practices such as trawling, that remove or destroy conspicuous components of fished habitats (Rothschild et al. 1994, Dayton et al. 1995, Watling & Norse 1998).
 Perhaps more importantly in the case of kelp forests, these conspicuous components are also major primary producers (Mann 1973), whose contribution to detrital food webs is central to ecosystem function and diversity (Duggins 1980). . . . (sigh)